westonbelk/homepage/_writeups/2023-sunshine/Knowledge Repository.md

 }
 ```

-Lastly, I wrote some more Python to iterate through each .wav file/commit, compute the hash, and output the letter mapping to build the final string.
+Finally, I wrote some more Python to iterate through each .wav file/commit, compute the hash, and output the letter mapping to build the final string.
 This gave what I determined to be a backwards (since we were going from last commit to first) base32 string, which when decoded, gave a gunzipped archive.
 Reversing the string, converting the letters to uppercase, decoding the base32 string, and decompressing the archive gives us the final message and flag.

 ```python
 def translate():